 - Pepperdine University - Embark on a transformative professional and personal journey in the online Master of Science in Speech-Language Pathology program from Pepperdine University.
 Our program brings together rigorous academics, research-driven faculty teaching, and robust clinical experiences, all wrapped within our Christian mission to serve our communities and improve the lives of others.

-As a licensed SLP in Alaska, you’ll have the opportunity to follow in the footsteps of some incredibly hardworking individuals who have helped hundreds of patients overcome communicative disorders.
-The Alaska Speech-Language-Hearing Association (AKSHA) is one organization in the state that offers annual awards to SLPs in Alaska who have made outstanding contributions in the field.
+As a licensed SLP in Alaska, you’ll have the opportunity to follow in the footsteps of some incredibly dedicated individuals who have forged those paths.
+They’ve helped hundreds of patients overcome communicative disorders.
+By following the steps we’ve outlined here, you can join them—if you have the grit to make it stick.

 In order to become licensed as an SLP in Alaska, you’ll need to meet all requirements for the CCC-SLP credential through the American Speech-Language-Hearing Association (ASHA) before applying for licensure through the Alaska Department of Commerce, Community, and Economic Development.